Fraud Prevention: Verifying Communications

 "Protecting Yourself from Impersonation Scams graphic showing icons representing phone, email, and mail communications." "

-The Department of Professional and Occupational Regulation (DPOR) has been made aware of fraudulent phone calls, letters, and emails claiming to be from DPOR employees.
+DPOR has been made aware of fraudulent phone calls, letters, and emails claiming to be from DPOR employees.
 Requests for payment or personal information should always be verified using the methods below.

 Be aware that license numbers, licensee names, and addresses of record are all public information.
 Do not be fooled into thinking a call, email, or physical mailing is legitimate only because someone has this information.
 Instead, verify that you’re talking to a DPOR representative in the following ways: